katurn1/Predicting_Income_Classification/README.md

 What I gather from this is that the longer a person is in the workforce the more likely they are to make >50k.
 Most people who are in a carrer tend to move up in salary over time.

-**Recommendation**- 'Grow Smart' could look into targeting and heping people under tne median age of 38.
+**Recommendation**- 'Grow Smart' could look into targeting and helping people under the median age of 38.
 ![boxplot income_age](https://user-images.githubusercontent.com/87869709/175128916-e496fe12-72fd-4162-a462-824037064bfa.png)

 2. People who have a median education level of "some college" are more likely to make <=50k.
 People with a median education level of an associates degree are more likely